biologist79/ESPuino/README.md

 * Rotary encoder: 3.3 V (don't power with 5 V!
 Encoder doesn't care if connected to 3.3 or 5 V, but GPIOs of ESP32 do!)

 ## WiFi
 WiFi is mandatory for webgui, FTP, MQTT and webradio.
-However, WiFi can be temporarily or permanently disabled (and ESPuino remembers this state after the next restart.
+However, WiFi can be temporarily or permanently disabled (and ESPuino remembers this state after the next restart).
 There are two ways to (re-)enable/disable WiFi:
 * Use a special [modification-card](https://forum.espuino.de/t/was-sind-modifikationskarten/37) that can be configured via webgui.
 * Assign action `CMD_TOGGLE_WIFI_STATUS` to a button (or multi-button).
 This toggles the current WiFi-status.